 There are many different beliefs on the number of chakras we have as indeed there are many different systems.
 Some speak of the six chakras and discount the Sahasrara or "crown" as a chakra, seeing it as a more overarching energy centre as the seat of the soul, other systems talk of eight chakras, five or three ... and it goes on.
 Each have their own validity and own form of practice.
-At the moment I work with the more widely known modern system of the seven chakras in the west, but continue to research and expand my understanding of the chakras and their potential.
-In the system I use the chakras are situated where the feminine (lunar) and masculine (solar) energy lines (nadis), known as Ida and Pingala respectively, meet and crossover on the body at certain points on the main cerebrospinal axis nadi known as Sushumna.
-The image of the Caduceus of Hermes widely recognised in the West relates to the same concept.
+At the moment I work with the most widely known system of the seven chakras and continue to research and expand my understanding of the chakras and their potential.
+In the system I use, the chakras are situated where the feminine (lunar - subconscious, past, desire) and masculine (solar - conscious, future, action) energy lines (nadis), known as Ida and Pingala respectively, meet and crossover on the body at certain points on the main cerebrospinal axis nadi known as Sushumna (super conscious, present, evolution) - this is also sometimes referred to as the Heaven/Earth axis.

 Chakras can be likened to areas of data / karma storage and receptivity in the energy field (aura).
 They have the ability to modify the content they contain at any given time if the owner is willing, but with more serious toxic buildups in the system this can take quite some effort and dedication to heal.
 You can work to optimise the functioning of your chakras via a variety of methods including yogic meditation and internalisation of seed mantra sounds associated with each chakra (the original and surely most effective way according to the ancient yogis), other forms of eastern spiritual practice such as qigong and tai chi, tantra, eating a healthy diet and visiting an energy healer (such as myself) where divine source energy is transmitted into the chakras and other parts of the subtle anatomy.